• Skip to main content

 Reading the stories of others who have triumphed over adversity through problem solving and determination will teach children to have the confidence to do the same.

 This book list includes both picture books for preschoolers on up as well as novels for middle grade readers.
-While I've focused exclusively on fiction, I encourage to read picture book biographies.
+While I've focused exclusively on fiction, I encourage you to read picture book biographies.
 Stories of real life individuals are equally inspiring.
 In each subsection I've included links to additional book lists which offer up even more reading material.

 Picture Books: Preschool-age 8